 Do not administer Apokyn via an intravenous (into a vein) injection, as this can result in life-threatening side effects.
 Always inject Apokyn underneath healthy, normal skin.
 Never inject into skin that is scarred, bruised, or showing any sign of infection or rash.
 Keep a list of where you inject Apokyn each time, and do not inject it into the same spot twice in a row.

 Do not drink alcohol while you are taking Apokyn.
 Alcohol can increase the intensity of some side effects.

 Avoid driving or operating machinery after taking Apokyn.

 If you go one week or more without using Apokyn, talk to your doctor about the dosage you should use before reinitiating therapy.
-You doctor may want to change your dosage.
+Your doctor may want to change your dosage.

 Always follow your doctor’s instructions exactly when taking Apokyn.

 In a few people, Apokyn may contribute to causing cardiac problems including angina and heart attack.
-Rarely, dopamine agonists such as Apokyn may contribute to the development of serious lung or heart valve problems including pleural effusion, retroperitoneal fibrosis, or cardiac valvulopathy.
+Rarely, dopamine agonists such as Apokyn may contribute to the development of serious lung or heart valve and rhythm problems.
 These conditions may or may not resolve after you stop taking the drug.

-Inform your doctor immediately if you experience a fast, pounding, or uneven heartbeat, rigid muscles, muscle cramps, fever, chest pain, agitation, hallucinations, slurred speech, or seizures while taking Apokyn.
+Inform your doctor immediately if you experience a fast, pounding, or uneven heartbeat; rigid or cramping muscles; fever; chest pain; agitation; hallucinations; slurred speech; or seizures while taking Apokyn.